 Sakina Jangbar, Ph.D. a graduate of California State University, Northridge’s Master of Arts in Communication Studies program, in her interview gave a candid view of her thesis experience and its impact on her career trajectory.
 “The thesis writing experience was quite difficult for me because it was my first major scholarly undertaking,” she said, “My thesis was 150 pages, as my mentor had high standards in terms of strength of the argument and length of the chapters.”
 Yet despite the daunting nature of her project, Dr. Jangbar’s thesis prepared her for even higher-level work as a doctoral student, and later as an Assistant Professor of Communication at St. John’s University.
 “Even though writing my thesis was a challenge for me, I think it was a valuable experience as it paved the way for me to write my doctoral dissertation.”

-This guide provides a comprehensive look at the process of completing a master’s-level thesis for a graduate communication program.
+This feature provides a comprehensive look at the process of completing a master’s-level thesis for a graduate communication program.
 It delves into the typical structure of a thesis and the necessary steps in the process of researching, analyzing, and presenting one’s results.
 In addition, it features insights from alumni of master’s in communication programs across the nation who successfully completed their theses and used their project as a stepping stone to an advanced career in their area of interest.

 The Structure of the Master’s Thesis

 The thesis is traditionally an extended, multi-chapter written project that students complete to answer an advanced research inquiry.
 While the structure of a thesis may vary, below is a general outline of the chapters of a traditional thesis:

 - Chapter 1—Introduction: In the introduction, one discusses the background and context of one’s research topic, including a statement around the problem, question, or challenge at hand and its social significance.
 In the introduction, one must also outline the purpose and specific objectives of one’s study, and emphasize the target outcomes of one’s research.